Pitino, Louisville rebut NCAA findings in escort scandal

 Escort Katina Powell said in her book ''Breaking Cardinals: Basketball and the Escort Queen'' that McGee paid her $10,000 to perform 22 shows from 2010-14, with many of the shows occurring in the players' dormitory, Billy Minardi Hall.
 That period includes Louisville's 2012-13 NCAA championship season.

-The NCAA listed multiple occurrences in which McGee - who did not cooperate with the investigation and faces a show-cause order - hired dancers to have sex with players and recruits.
-McGee is alleged to have provided at least $5,400 in impermissible benefits according to the Notice of Allegations sent to the school on Oct.
-17.
+The NCAA listed multiple occurrences in its Notice of Allegations in which McGee - who did not cooperate with the investigation and faces a show-cause order - hired dancers to have sex with players and recruits.
+In its NOA sent to Louisville on Oct.
+17, the NCAA states McGee shelled out at least $5,400 in impermissible benefits.

-One of Louisville's responses puts the estimated value at around $4,500 with $805 in cash McGee gave to prospects to tip dancers.
-The school also expressed concerns about Powell's testimony to the NCAA and her journals.
+Louisville's estimate was slightly lower, around $4,500, of which the school states only $805 of that was cash that McGee gave to prospects to tip dancers; the remainder is considered the value of the benefits.

+Louisville agreed that impermissible benefits took place on 37 of 40 alleged instances but disagreed on the other three because of the reliability of some information provided.
+It contends that an allegation should not be substantiated solely by Powell's unrecorded interviews with the NCAA or her journals.

 ---